A topic from the subject of Inorganic Chemistry in Chemistry.

 • Always wear safety goggles and gloves when working with chemicals.

-• Handle chlorine and hydrogen gases with care, as they can be toxic and corrosive.
+• Handle chlorine and hydrogen gases with extreme care in a well-ventilated area or fume hood, as they can be toxic and corrosive.
+Chlorine gas is particularly hazardous.

 • Conduct the experiment in a well-ventilated area to avoid exposure to harmful gases.